Stanley Tookie Williams, Could be First Gang Member Executed in California

 April 9, 1997: The domain name, www.tookie.com, is purchased on Williams’ behalf.

 April 13, 1997: Williams post His Apology on his web site denouncing many of his past actions.

-August 1997: PowerKids Press publishes a series of children’s books written by Williams.
+August 1997: PowerKids Press publishes a series of eight children’s books written by Williams.
 In these books, he encourages readers to learn from his mistakes and his experiences in gang life.
 Some of the titles of this series include, Gangs and Violence , Gangs and Weapons , and Gangs and Abuse of Power .

 1998: Williams’ books led to the Internet Project for Street Peace, an after school violence prevention program.